syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Bind-a-Datasource-to-the-Grouping-Engine.md

 ---
 layout: post
-title: How to Bind a Datasource to the Grouping Engine
+title: How to Bind a Datasource to the Grouping Engine | WindowsForms | Syncfusion
 description: How to Bind a Datasource to the Grouping Engine
 platform: WindowsForms
 control: Grouping